chalatz/tours/pages/links/ancient-sites/lindos.md

   http_desc: 'Rhodes Lindos Tour, Acropolis of Lindos Tours, Tours to Lindos from
     Rhodes, Executive tours and Escorted tours of Rhodes. '
 title: 'Rhodes Lindos Tour '
-summary: The ancient town of Lindos lies on the east coast of the island at a distance of 55 km / 34 miles from the capital of Rhodes.
-Some of the 15th century structures in the whitewashed town have been declared traditional buildings to be preserved.
+summary: The ancient town of Lindos located on the east coast of Rhodes island at a distance of 50 km / 32 miles from the Rhodes Town.
+A number of 15th century structures within the whitewashed town are declared traditional buildings to be preserved.
   The climb to the acropolis is rewarded with spectacular views.
-Daily, foreigners and Greeks take excursions to admire this village and its acropolis, and swim at its marvelous beaches.
-According to Homer, Lindos was built by the Dorians at the same time as Kameiros and Ialyssos in the 12th century B.C.
-Rhodes sent nine ships to the Trojan War and most probably they all came from Lindos.
-This fact shows that during that period Lindos was the most powerful town in Rhodes.
+Daily, tourists and Greeks take excursions to admire this village and its acropolis, and swim at its marvelous beaches.
+Per Homer, Lindos was built by the Dorians at the identical time as Kameiros and Ialyssos in the 12th century B.C.
+Rhodes sent nine ships to the Trojan War and most likely all of them came from Lindos.
+This fact shows that in that period Lindos was the most powerful town in Rhodes.
 The development of the town was due to its naval power.
-Its two harbors as well as it impregnable acropolis were unique on Rhodes.
+Its two harbors as well as its impregnable acropolis were unique on Rhodes.
 sections:
 - gallery_rows:
   - figures: